dice-dydakt/capdemo/README.md

 ## Exercises:

 ### CPSubsystem:
-CPSubsystem is a part of Hazelcast that enables user to create a CP cluster with datastructures following this guarantee.
+CPSubsystem is a part of Hazelcast that enables user to create a CP cluster with strongly consistent data structures.
 In CPSubsystem Hazelcast uses Raft algorithm to reach consensus between nodes in cluster.
-Subsystem is described and modified by several variables which change the behaviour of the cluster.
+The subsystem is described and modified by several variables which change the behaviour of the cluster.
 The most important are:

-- cp-member-count - describes total number of nodes in cluster
+- cp-member-count - describes the total number of nodes in cluster
 - group-size - describes the number of nodes participating in reaching consensus over state of the cluster.
-  An odd number of CP members in a group is more advantageous to an even number because of the quorum or majority calculations.
+  It is an odd number, which is better than an event number due to quorum or majority calculations.

 For a CP group of N members:

-- the majority of members is calculated as (N + 1) / 2.
+- the majority of members is calculated as `(N + 1) / 2`.

-- the number of failing members you wish to tolerate is calculated as (N - 1) / 2.
+- the number of failing members that can be tolerated is calculated as `(N - 1) / 2`.

 For example, in a CP group of five CP members, operations are committed when they are replicated to at least three CP members.
 This CP group can tolerate the failure of two CP members and remain available.